 Part 3: For Your Information

 If you wish to file a complaint or appeal a decision, the process used to resolve your complaint or appeal is called the Grievance Process.
-Complaints must be filed within 180 calendar days following an incident or action that you were not satisfied with.
-Appeals must be filed within 90 calendar days from the date of Notice of Action, service, benefit or claim.
-A Notice of Action is a formal letter sent to you by California Health & Wellness telling you that a medical services has been denied, deferred or modified.
+Complaints can be filed at any time.
+Appeals must be filed within 60 days from the date of the Notice of Action, service, benefit or claim.
+A Notice of Action is a formal letter sent to you by California Health and Wellness telling you that a medical service has been denied, deferred or modified.

-If your appeal is urgent, you may ask for an “expedited review.”
-Your appeal can be reviewed within three (3) calendar days from the date it was received, if it involves an immediate or serious threat to your health, including, but not limited to, severe pain, potential loss of life, limb, or major bodily function.
+If your appeal is urgent, you may ask for an "expedited review."
+Your appeal can be reviewed within 72 hours from the date it was received, if it involves an immediate or serious threat to your health, including, but not limited to, severe pain, potential loss of life, limb, or major bodily function.

 Within five (5) calendar days of receipt of your request for a grievance, California Health & Wellness grievance unit will send you an acknowledgement letter saying we received your grievance.
 The letter will also give you the name, address and phone number of the California Health & Wellness grievance staff that will be handling your grievance and the date your grievance was received.
 Along with that letter, the grievance staff will also send you information that describes the grievance process, outlines your rights in the grievance process, provides information about the State Hearing process and also provides address and phone numbers of local Northern California Legal Aid offices.